rafaelromao/keyboards/docs/romak.md

 </p>

 ### Finger Usage
-In Romak, all fingers in the left hand will take less load than the equivalent fingers in the right hand.
+In Romak, most fingers in the left hand will take less load than the equivalent fingers in the right hand.

 ![img](../img/fingers.png)

 ### Detailed Finger Analysis
 The [Colemak mod-DH analysis tool](https://colemakmods.github.io/mod-dh/analyze.html) was also used to compare Romak against Colemak-DH (English text corpus only).

-The overall finger usage and SFB rate look similar in Romak and Colemak.
+The overall finger usage and SFB rate look better in Romak than in Colemak.

 <p float="left">
   <img src="../img/sfbs_en_romak.png" width="450" />